-- Click Explore on the ribbon in the Veeam Backup browser or right-click the necessary folder and select Explore.
+- Click Open in Explorer on the ribbon in the Veeam Backup browser or right-click the necessary folder and select Explorer.

 - You can browse the VM guest OS file system ignoring the file system ACL settings.

 - You can preserve permissions and ownership during file-level restore.

 If you open the VM file system in the Microsoft Windows Explorer, these capabilities will not be available.
 For more information, see Microsoft Docs.

 You can browse to VM guest OS files only while the Veeam Backup browser is open.
 After the Veeam Backup browser is closed, Veeam Backup & Replication unmounts VM disks from the machine where the Veeam Backup & Replication console is installed and mount server (if you have restored VM guest OS files to the original location).

 It is recommended that you close the Veeam Backup browser after you have finished restoring VM guest OS files.
 When the Veeam Backup browser is open, the backup file whose VM guest OS file system is displayed in the browser is locked on the backup repository.
 As a result, some scheduled operations that use this backup file may fail.

 Veeam Backup & Replication checks if there is any activity in the Veeam Backup browser with an interval of 5 minutes.
 If the user or Veeam Backup & Replication components and services do not perform any actions for 30 minutes, Veeam Backup & Replication displays a warning that the Veeam Backup browser is to be closed in 5 minutes.